Brazil upholds U.S. pilots' convictions in 2006 air disaster

 It was unclear how the sentences would be applied in the United States.
 A federal court official said compliance was up to the lower court.

-Pilots Joe Lepore and Jan Paladino, whose corporate jet clipped the wing of a Gol Airlines (GOLL4.SA) Boeing 737 that plummeted 37,000 feet (11,278 meters) into the jungle, were held for two months after the crash and allowed to return to the United States.
+Pilots Joe Lepore and Jan Paladino, whose corporate jet clipped the wing of a Gol Airlines Boeing 737 that plummeted 37,000 feet into the jungle, were held for two months after the crash and allowed to return to the United States.

 They were acquitted in absentia last year of all but one of six charges: failure to observe cockpit warnings that the transponder and anti-collision system were turned off for nearly an hour, which meant the Boeing pilots could not see the planes were on a collision course.